 Belfast is easily one of the best European Christmas destinations out there since this place has so much to offer both indoors and outdoors.
 And one attraction that you shouldn’t miss is the Titanic Belfast.
 This museum, arguably the best in Northern Ireland, is located in the former Harland & Wolff shipyard where the RMS Titanic was constructed.
 It is also a highly interactive museum experience, during which you can learn more about the ill-fated story behind one of the most famous ships in history.

-However, If you would rather get outdoors, then be sure to visit the Christmas Market.
+However, If you would rather add more outdoor activities to your Belfast bucket list, then be sure to visit the Christmas Market.
 Located near City Hall, this place is spectacularly illuminated with lights and features a wealth of stalls that offer children’s entertainment, sell a variety of different foods, and that allow visitors to soak up the wonderful, seasonal atmosphere.
 As the weather in Ireland can be quite unpredictable, make sure to bring some waterproof gear and/or an umbrella with you as you stroll through the market.

 Now, for anyone interested in literature, a walk through C. S. Lewis Square is a must.
 Because in this little park you’ll discover a variety of sculptures that are inspired by the characters found in the iconic, Narnia series.
 While you’re here, you can also stop by the Lamppost Cafe, which serves up a delicious lunch and is known for making one of the best scones in all of Belfast.

 Another highlight of any trip to Belfast is a visit to the Crown Liquor Saloon.
 This is the perfect place to sit and relax after a long day of walking.
 Also be sure to sample a delightful beverage, like a Christmassy mulled wine, in this excellently preserved Victorian-style pub.